Information Aggregation with AI Agents

-Finally, by modeling the current round as a categorical variable, the regression uncovers a highly sophisticated intertemporal strategy employed by the AI agents.
-Rather than exhibiting a simple linear decay in deception and word gap over time, the agents execute a strategic ``sawtooth'' pattern of information hoarding.
+Finally, by modelling the current round as a categorical variable, the regression uncovers a pattern which is consistent with end-of-horizon disclosure, but also with simpler round-number heuristics.
+Rather than exhibiting a simple linear decay in deception and information hoarding over time, there is a ``sawtooth'' pattern.
 Agents are most deceptive and guarded in Round 1.
-However, the probability of truthful revelation spikes significantly—indicated by large negative coefficients—precisely at Rounds 3, 6, and 9 (p < 0.001).
+However, the probability of truthful revelation spikes significantly, indicated by large negative coefficients, precisely at Rounds 3, 6, and 9 (p < 0.001).
 These spikes correspond perfectly to the scheduled final rounds of the short, medium, and long market treatments.
 In the intervening rounds (e.g., Rounds 4, 5, and 7), concealment rates rise back toward the Round 1 baseline.
 This suggests that AI agents understand that in the final round revealing the truth will not have an adverse effect on their profits.
-However, when we split the models by duration of 3, 6, and 9 rounds (Tables \ref{tab:split_duration_models}, \ref{tab:split_ord_models}), the pattern survives.
-This is surprising, as it indicates that the AI agent who trades third thinks that the game may end in round 3 and 6, even though it ends in round 9, suggesting that AI agents may not fully grasp the dynamic elements of the market.